 Camp Verde, AZ 86322

 If you are a candidate for a current opening at Out of Africa Wildlife Park, and you have completed the application form and submitted it along with your current résumé, we will contact you within the next few weeks.
 Unfortunately, due to the number of applications and résumés we receive, we are only able to respond to those applicants who best match our current openings.
 Applicants meeting the posted job requirements will be contacted to arrange for an interview.
 During the interview, the supervisor(s) and staff will gather information pertaining to experience, career interests, and education and will answer any questions you may have.
-Final acceptance of offered position is dependent upon a background check and drug and alcohol testing.
+Final acceptance of the offered position is dependent upon a background check and drug and alcohol testing.

 CURRENT JOB OPENINGS